Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi/README.md

 - either follow the steps below for manual registration,
 - or use PowerShell scripts that:
   - **automatically** creates the Azure AD applications and related objects (passwords, permissions, dependencies) for you.
-Note that this works for Visual Studio only.
-  - modify the Visual Studio projects' configuration files.
+  - modify the configuration files.

 <details>
   <summary>Expand this section if you want to use this automation:</summary>